 Lumier.no challenges the established market in lighting and electrical equipment by selling directly to the end user and stands out with a more consumer-friendly profile and language.
 Through comprehensive SEO-analyzes, we have composed the navigation structure and information architecture.

 Oslo Digital has built the e-commerce platform with infrastructure for digital marketing and analysis.
-We have also designed campaigns and will run social media including content production such as brand films, ads and inspiration universe, as well as several other innovating features.
+We have also designed and developed social media campaigns that include content production such as brand films, ads and inspiration universe, as well as several other innovating features.

 Page 3: